vinothje/angular-assignments/holidays/README.md

 This project is to get the list of USA Holidays of 2015 (only the public holidays)

+To run the project :

+1. Git clone the project.
+2. run : npm install
+3. run : ng serve

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server